Behaviour & Emotions

 Calling out the gold in your children

 Ask any parent what their dreams are for their child and you will probably hear of their desire to see their kids reach their full potential and live a happy, loved and satisfied life.
-As parents it’s our greatest hope that our kids would have a positive view of themselves and the confidence to back their own talents and abilities as they navigate the challenges ahead of them.
+As parents, it’s our greatest hope that our kids would have a positive view of themselves and the confidence to back their own talents and abilities as they navigate the challenges ahead of them.

-Research tells us it’s our child’s early relationships in life that form their view of themselves as adults.
-It is gleaned over many years of everyday interactions with the people closest to them – our tone of voice, the comments we make about them and the little words of encouragement (or criticism) that we drop into everyday encounters.
+Our kids are constantly making sense of themselves based on our interactions with them.
+Research tells us it’s a child’s early relationships in life that form their view of themselves as an adult.
+This sense of self is shaped over many years of everyday interactions with the people closest to them – our tone of voice, the comments we make about them and the little words of encouragement (or criticism) that we drop into everyday encounters.

 Life teaches our kids to become acutely aware of where they need to improve.
 Our challenge as parents is to help them become equally aware of where they have it exactly right and to point out the gold that we see emerging in them.
 So how do we do this?